gideon-rgb/final-project/README.md

 Data Security: Implementation of HTTPS, JWT-based authentication, and data encryption to protect user information.
 Compliance: Adherence to healthcare standards and regulations, ensuring that user data is handled with the utmost confidentiality.

 paypal payment option for the appointment

+### HOW TO RUN
+## backend
+# Create .env or rename the .env.example file.
+fill in all the required variables, paypal variables are not a must for the project to run.

+## frontend
+# Create .env file and create a variable called VITE_BACKEND_URL=''
+ You may add googles map api keys. not a must.
+# Edite the vite.config.js file incase the import.meta.env.VITE_BACKEND_URL is not working to the server

+## admin
+# Create .env file and create a variable called VITE_BACKEND_URL=''